LizTwekye/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+In an interactive environment, bikeshare data for Chicago, New York City, and Washington is loaded for the user to analyse and get useful statistics.
+The user is also able to see raw data five lines at a time filtered, as desired.

 ### Files used
-bikeshare_2.py
+* bikeshare_2.py
-chicago.csv
+* chicago.csv
-new_york_city.csv
+* new_york_city.csv
-washington.csv
+* washington.csv